aleaxit/gmpy/trunk/docs/mpfr.rst

     then the value of the *mpfr* object is less than the exact, infinite precision value.

+**real**
+    Returns the real component.
+For *mpfr* objects, returns a copy of the original object.

 mpfr Functions
 --------------

 **acos(...)**
     acos(x) returns the arc-cosine of x. x is measured in radians.
+If context.allow_complex is True, then an *mpc* result will be returned for abs(x) > 1.

 **acosh(...)**
     acosh(x) returns the inverse hyperbolic cosine of x.